 Such rights… owe nothing to their recognition in the Constitution.
 Such recognition was necessary if the Constitution was to be regarded as complete.

-Thus the legality of the Constitution, its supremacy, and its claim to be worshipped, alike find common standing ground on the belief in a law superior to human governors.
+Thus the legality of the Constitution, its supremacy, and its claim to be worshiped, alike find common standing-ground on the belief in a law superior to human governors.

 That concept was endorsed by the late President Hoover in his address to the 1956 Republican National Convention.
 He said:

 Those great documents of 180 years ago from our Founding Fathers must still be the foundation of our American way of life.

 I have faith that there are principles which neither communism, nor socialism, nor neutralism, nor other evil ideas, nor even the march of time, can defeat.
 Those truths came into the world along with the shooting stars of which worlds are made.
 They are as inevitable as the existence of the Supreme Being, the forces of gravity, and the ceaseless struggle of mankind to be free.